YZhang469/UMN-mIQ/README.md

 # R Code for "Modified Interactive Q-learning for Attenuating the Impact of Model Misspecification with Treatment Effect Heterogeneity"
 Authors: Yuan Zhang, David M. Vock, Megan E. Patrick, Thomas A. Murray

-Code was written by Y. Zhang.
+Code is written by Y. Zhang.
 Please address all questions or comments to yuan.zhang@pennmedicine.upenn.edu.

 This repository contains R code for the simulations and data analyses conducted in the manuscript.
 The functions for interactive Q-learning are modified based on the R package `iqLearn` developed by Linn et al. (2015).